jeffwarnica/RHSat-management/README.md

 #### Export

-export_configuration.yml : Exports "all" the configuration out of a Satellite, and stores it in a specified
+export_configuration.yml : Exports "all" the configuration out of a Satellite, and stores it in a specified git repository.

 ## Sample invocation